mcc85s/FightingEntropy/Audio/Exhibits.md

 | 6     | doctorate/M.D. |
 | 7     | etc.           |

-At this time, I will commence with the number of **audio recordings** that I've been _collecting_.<br>
+At this time, I will commence with the number of **audio recordings** that I've been _collecting_.

 This "collection" process is something that the official police are supposed to do from time to time, but I have observed that many of them are just really fucking lazy, and they don't ever do that.
 Not at all.
 If they manage to SEE any evidence that makes their life or job a lot more DIFFICULT...?

 They will aggressively ignore it.

 Sometimes, they will even perform these **cyberattacks** and use [CVE-2019-8936](https://vuxml.freebsd.org/freebsd/c2576e14-36e2-11e9-9eda-206a8a720317.html) and disrupt a business that I used to manage for over (3) years at [1602 Route 9, Clifton Park, NY 12065](https://www.google.com/maps/@42.8520005,-73.757225,21z).

 This collection is far from complete, but it expertly portrays that a number of highly respected people in **Saratoga County** are really fucking **(stupid/lazy)**.